Royal Rumble (1993): Storylines

+The event included matches that resulted from scripted storylines.
+Results were predetermined by writers of the WWF, while storylines were produced on WWF's weekly live television and syndicated shows, Prime Time Wrestling, which was then replaced by the new Monday Night Raw from January 11, 1993, as well as Superstars of Wrestling and Mania.

-The primary feud leading up to Royal Rumble 1993 was between WWF World Heavyweight Champion Bret Hart and challenger Razor Ramon (a replacement for The Ultimate Warrior, who had left the previous November).
+The primary feud leading up to Royal Rumble 1993 was between WWFChampion Bret Hart and challenger Razor Ramon (a replacement for The Ultimate Warrior, who had left the previous November).
 Ramon formed an alliance in late 1992 with Ric Flair, who Hart defeated to win the title belt.
 During an interview in which Hart was talking about the upcoming match, Ramon and Flair came to the ring and attacked Hart.
 Ramon later escalated the feud by attacking Owen Hart, Bret's brother.

-Bret Hart was the WWF World Heavyweight Champion going into the event.
+Bret Hart was the WWF Champion going into the event.

 Another major feud featured at the event was between Shawn Michaels and Marty Jannetty, who had teamed for several years as The Rockers.
 The team split up in December 1991, when Michaels attacked Jannetty during an episode of Brutus Beefcake's interview segment, "The Barber Shop".
 Michaels became a singles wrestler and won the WWF Intercontinental Championship on October 27, 1992, from Davey Boy Smith.
-On the October 31, 1992, episode of WWF Superstars of Wrestling, Jannetty returned to the WWF after a lengthy absence and confronted Michaels.
+On the October 31, 1992, episode of Superstars of Wrestling, Jannetty returned to the WWF after a lengthy absence and confronted Michaels.
 He attempted to hit Michaels with a mirror, but Michaels pulled his valet, Sensational Sherri in front of him.
 Sherri was hit with the mirror, which caused friction between her and Michaels.
 Michaels and Jannetty were scheduled to face each other for the Intercontinental Championship at Royal Rumble 1993.
 Leading up to the match, Sherri announced that she would be in the corner of one of the men, but she refused to say which one.

 In an undercard match, The Steiner Brothers (Rick Steiner and Scott Steiner), who made their WWF debut in late 1992, were scheduled to face the Beverly Brothers (Beau Beverly and Blake Beverly).
 There was little buildup for the match, but the Steiners and Beverlys had a rivalry over which was the best team of brothers in the WWF (although the Beverly Brothers are not related in real life).